 Hokusai achieved great fame through his meisho-e (famous place pictures), such as the acclaimed series Thirty-Six Views of Mount Fuji (1826-1833), which includes the iconic Great Wave Off Kanagawa.
 Hokusai’s woodblock prints incorporated Western perspective and daring composition into his landscapes.
 Hokusai revolutionized the Japanese landscape, capturing familiar locations with innovative techniques.
 In the 1820s, Prussian blue entered Japan through Dutch traders at Nagasaki.
 Hokusai was quick to explore this new pigment.
 This rich, opaque shade can be seen in Hokusai’s later woodblock prints, lending them a greater sense of depth than traditional colorants.

 Between 1817 and 1835, Hokusai’s personal life was unsettled.
 While his artistic career flourished and his students proliferated, two of Hokusai’s marriages ended.
 Continually changing residences, he moved between Edo, Nagoya, Osaka and Kyoto.
-He passed away in April of 1849.
+He passed away on May 10th, 1849.
 Even after his death, Hokusai’s prints had a profound influence on Western art and the development of Japonisme.